Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 7 batch:

-The next step is to set up a destination for exporting the metrics, as shown below.
-You can check the configuration for your preferred destination from OpenTelemetry’s documentation here.
+To export the metrics, the next step is to set up a destination.
+You can find the configuration for your preferred destination in OpenTelemetry’s documentation here.

 yaml